cherylepatrick/SuperNEMO-DBD.github.io/publications.md

 SuperNEMO Papers
 ----------------
-Journal papers from the SuperNEMO experiment
+Journal papers from the SuperNEMO experiment.

 {% assign pubs_by_date = (site.publications | sort:"date") | reverse %}
 {% for pub in pubs_by_date %}